 By restricting that dosage you put your body in danger.

-Your body won’t have enough vitamins and minerals to work properly and you could end up with symptoms such as fatigues, headaches and digestive problems (low stomach acidity, low digestive enzyme…) anxiety, depression, and pain in the joints.
-The IF is not recommended for pregnant women or breastfeeding, BMI under 18.5 and underweight people.
+Your body won’t have enough vitamins and minerals to work properly and you could end up with symptoms such as fatigue, headaches and digestive problems (low stomach acidity, low digestive enzyme…) anxiety, depression, and pain in the joints.
+The IF is not recommended for pregnant women or breastfeeding, with BMI under 18.5 and underweight people.

 Studies show that IF can reduce the risk of developing cardiovascular disease.
 IF inhibits the development of atherosclerosis by reducing the concentration of inflammatory markers.
 Also, IF prevents hypertension by lowering the systolic and diastolic blood pressure by activating the parasympathetic system.

-Some studies show that time-restricted eating could also delay ageing, and could improve cardio metabolic health (Jamshed et al. 2019).
+Some studies show that time-restricted eating could also delay ageing, and could improve cardiometabolic health (Jamshed et al. 2019).

 More reading to expand your knowledge